-In January of 2014 my Dad planned to go to Peru, South America to teach a group of missionaries who had gathered in the jungles of Pucallpa, for their annual reunion, in camp like place called Mission T.E.C (Teaching Every Child).
-Not wanted to go on this trip alone, and sticking to his rule: We do everything as a family, he asked the owners of T.E.C if all of us could come.
+In January of 2014, my Dad planned to go to Peru, South America to teach a group of missionaries who had gathered in the jungles of Pucallpa for their annual reunion in a camp-like place called Mission T.E.C (Teaching Every Child).
+Not wanted to go on this trip alone, and sticking to his rule that we do everything as a family, Dad asked the owners of T.E.C if all of us could come.
 After thinking it over they said yes.